sjnj/sjnj.github.io/_posts/2014-3-3-Hello-World.md

 $$E[x^t x] \simeq \frac{1}{n-1} X^t X = P^t D P$$

-The change of basis matrix, $$P$$, satisfies $$P^t P =\mathbb{I}$$, thus it is a matrix representation of the orthogonal group $$O(m)$$, this is the group of rotations, reflexions and combinations of them.
-Due to this, we can see the matrix as a rotation in a m dimensional space from the dataset coordinates (variables) into a new system of coordinates in which the coordinates are <span style="color:red">linearly</span> independent.
+The change of basis matrix, $$P$$, satisfies $$P^t P =\mathbb{I}$$, thus it is a matrix representation of the orthogonal group $$O(m)$$, which is the group of rotations, reflexions and combinations of them.
+Due to this fact, we can see the matrix as a rotation in a m dimensional space from the dataset coordinates (variables) into a new system of coordinates in which the coordinates are <span style="color:red">linearly</span> independent.

  $$ P(P^t D P)P^t = E[ P x^t x P^t ] \Rightarrow D = E[ (x P^t)^t (x P^t) ] = E[ \tilde{x}^t \tilde{x}]$$

  In the new coordinates (variables), $$\tilde{x}$$, the covariance matrix is diagonal.
 This transformation is usually called Principal Components Analysis (PCA).
-In order to understand what happens when this transformation is done, let us consider as an example the same dataset of the notation.
+In order to understand what happens when this transformation is done, let us consider as an example the same dataset of the notation section.
 Both weight and height are usually correlated, though not perfectly, see Fig. 2.
 The old axis are rotated such that the first principal component captures that linear correlation.